Azure/azure-cosmos-dotnet-v3/Microsoft.Azure.Cosmos.Samples/Usage/BulkExecutorMigration/README.md

 # Cosmos Bulk Executor migration

-THis sample demonstrates how to migrate from Bulk Executor Library to V3 SDK with Bulk support.
+This sample demonstrates how to migrate from Bulk Executor Library to V3 SDK with Bulk support.

 ## Prerequisites